madeslowly/slow-steps/_includes/head/README.md

 ### conditional.html

 Conditional `<link rel="stylesheet"` to style each environment.
 We do this so that we only load the css needed for a given page.
 All pages get gaitq_global.css.
-With front matter we include environmental stylesheet with `env: walk | clinician`.
+With front matter we include environmental stylesheet with `env: walk | data`.
 The existence of `page.env` triggers conditional.html.